Andreas Glarner: Politics

 Between 2001 and 2015 he served as a member of the Grand Council of Aargau, where he presided the parliamentary group of the Swiss People's Party from 2005 to 2015.
 Between 1998 and 2017 he served on the municipal council of Oberwil-Lieli, since 2006 as mayor.

 Since 2015, he serves as National Councillor on the National Council.

+Personal life

+Glarner is divorced and has two children.